-Many thanks to SWLing Post contributor, Paul W4/VP9KF, who shares the following report from the UK’s National Hamfest:
+Many thanks to SWLing Post contributor, Dan Robinson, who shares the following photos he snapped at the Berryville Hamfest this past weekend:

 Your travelling foreign correspondent took in a visit to the UK’s National Hamfest held in Newark, Notts.